TomFrost/Jexl/README.md

 Adds multiple transforms from a supplied map of transform name to transform function.

+#### jexl.compile(_{string} expression_)

+Constructs an Expression object around the given Jexl expression string.
+Expression objects allow a Jexl expression to be compiled only once but evaluated many times.
+See the Expression API below.
+Note that the only difference between this function and `jexl.createExpression` is that this function will immediately compile the expression, and throw any errors associated with invalid expression syntax.

+#### jexl.createExpression(_{string} expression_)

+Constructs an Expression object around the given Jexl expression string.
+Expression objects allow a Jexl expression to be compiled only once but evaluated many times.
+See the Expression API below.

 #### jexl.getTransform(_{string} name_)

 **Returns `{function|undefined}`.** Gets a previously set transform function,